SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 variables or constants, or when passed as arguments to a function call.
 For information about value types, see :ref:`CustomTypes_ValueTypesAndReferenceTypes`.

+You can extend the behavior of a structure type with an extension declaration, as discussed in :ref:`Declarations_ExtensionDeclaration`.

 ..
 TODO: Discuss generic parameter clause in the context of a struct?